Tampa Motorcycle Accident Lawyer

 Not wearing a helmet gives the defense the opportunity to argue that you had no regard for your own safety.
 This means that if you were not wearing a helmet when you were injured in the accident, it is possible that your final award will reflect a comparative fault deduction.

-Keeping this in mind, motorcyclists are particularly prone to unscrupulous tactics by the insurance companies.
+Keeping this in mind, motorcyclists are particularly prone to unscrupulous tactics by some insurance companies.
 Insurers can take advantage of bikers by making them appear as though they are reckless, irresponsible motorists who have little care for their own safety or those who share the road with them.

-How to Achieve Maximum Compensation for Your Losses
+How to Achieve Maximum Compensation for Your Losses after a Motorcycle Accident

 It is important to know that you should be compensated for every single medical expense that relates to your injuries.
 These medical costs may consist of: